 Max Q is a weekly newsletter from TechCrunch all about space.
 Sign up here to receive it weekly on Mondays in your inbox.

-Join us at TC Sessions: Space in December
+TC Sessions: Space is back in December

 Last year we held our first dedicated space event, and it went so well that we decided to host it again in 2021.
 This year, it’s happening December 14 and 15, and it’s once again going to be an entirely virtual conference, so people from all over the world will be able to join.

 We had an amazing line-up of guests and speakers at last year’s event, including Rocket Lab’s Peter Beck, NASA’s Kathy Lueders and more, and we’re already working on a fantastic follow-up agenda that’s sure to thrill all kinds of space fans.